The Drama Between R. Kelly and Aaliyah’s Mother, Diane Haughton

 Back in January, the documentary Surviving R. Kelly aired featuring several alleged victims of the singer who shared their stories for the series.
 The documentary reminded the public about R. Kelly’s relationship with Aaliyah and the secrecy that surrounded the pair.
 One of the alleged victims claimed to witness seeing Aaliyah with R. Kelly romantically while Aaliyah was still underage.
 Another witness accused R. Kelly of having a relationship with Aaliyah’s mother, an accusation that Kelly recently denied.

-Shortly after the documentary aired, the singer was arrested and charged with ten counts of sexual misconduct, including incidents involving minor females.
+Shortly after the documentary aired, the singer was arrested and charged with 10 counts of sexual misconduct, including incidents involving minor females.
 Kelly’s arrest seemed to support the stories featured in Surviving R. Kelly, making it very feasible to believe the accounts covered in the documentary.
 However, R. Kelly is still denying any wrongdoing.
 On the other hand, Aaliyah’s mother, Diane Haughton, is also denying certain claims featured in the documentary that involved her daughter and R. Kelly.

 The alleged relationship between Aaliyah and Kelly, which claims the two were married in 1994 when he was 27-years-old and she was 15-years-old, has never been talked about publicly by Kelly or Aaliyah’s family, according to Bustle.
 Many sources confirmed that Kelly had married Aaliyah at that time, including The Cut and The Rolling Stone.
 Then, less than a year into the alleged marriage, The Rolling Stone claimed that the marriage had been annulled and the couple actually falsified a marriage certificate so that Aaliyah’s age was changed to 18.
 On August 25, 2001, Aaliyah sadly passed away in a plane crash.
 She was 22-years-old.